Robert F. Worley: Vietnam War and death

 General Worley commanded the 831st Air Division at George Air Force Base, California and was then assigned to Tactical Air Command headquarters on 30 December 1964 as assistant deputy for operations, command and control.
 He then transferred to Twelfth Air Force headquarters in Waco, Texas, where he served as deputy for operations.
 He also served as Director of Operations for U.S. Air Forces in Europe, with headquarters in Germany.
 A graduate of the Air Command and Staff School, Maxwell Air Force Base, Ala., and the Industrial College of the Armed Forces, Fort McNair, Washington, D.C., General Worley was rated a command pilot and parachutist.

 In 1966, Worley was appointed as vice-commander of the Seventh Air Force.

 On 23 July 1968, he was flying an RF-4C Phantom aircraft when it was hit by ground fire and crashed approximately 65 mi northwest of Da Nang Air Base, South Vietnam.
+His backseater, Major Robert Brodman, ejected safely and was rescued.

 He and his wife, Bette Lorraine Worley (1920–2011), are buried at Arlington National Cemetery, in Arlington, Virginia.
+Their son, Robert M. Worley II, graduated from the United States Air Force Academy in 1978 and retired as a Major-General in 2011.